-Financial statements are updated regularly through a form 1-K which is readily available for clients’ review.
+Financial statements are updated regularly through a Form 1-K which is readily available for clients’ review.
 Across all their applications and web service, Fundrise also utilizes a bank-level 256-bit AES symmetric encryption security.

-Moreover, fund transfers are protected from hacking attempts with a Transport Layer Security (TLS).
+Moreover, fund transfers are protected from hacking attempts with Transport Layer Security (TLS).
 The company has existed for many fruitful years without any reports of security breaches, or data leaks.
 In terms of security track record, Fundrise is a reliable service.

 Cons: What Fundrise Cannot Do for You